 And, whilst we wouldn’t change our experiences for the world, travelling isn’t all infinity pools and complimentary pillow mints.
 And it doesn’t have to be; there are times when you couldn’t care less if your accommodation has a spa, as long as it has running water.
 We feel that by telling you the truth about travelling – by showing you that for every elephant selfie, there’s a street food stall you’ll forever regret eating from – we can take away some of the pretenses that might stop you from pursuing this dream yourself.
 We want you to see that if a couple of regular people without experience – without a trust fund and with a predilection for free breakfast food – can do it, you can too.

-Travelling with a partner comes with its own set of challenges and, if you think that’s stressful, try doing it with a baby, but the fact is they’re all obstacles that can be overcome if you’re serious about following your heart.
+Travelling with a partner comes with its own set of challenges and, if you think that’s stressful, try doing it with kids, but the fact is they’re all obstacles that can be overcome if you’re serious about following your heart.
 Yes, your dream city might turn out to be a dangerous hellhole (sorry, New York), and sure, someone may threaten to murder you at a bus stop if you don’t hand over your wallet (you too, D.C?), but these are all part of the experience.
 You’re also going have positive, life-changing experiences in places you were initially unsure about, and that’s just how it is.